 A combination of the two can be appropriate when you want to add designators such as "Fish", "Flowers", etc. within the video itself, but also want a dynamically overlaid moving pointer to automatically adjust to segments being added, rearranged, etc.

-- Play a pre-produced QuickTime movie - The content of this movie is completely unrestricted, but it should conform to the standards listed above regarding codec, compression, etc. Upon exiting the attract mode, the system can deposit the visitor anywhere within the content (at the beginning is most common).
+- Play a pre-produced QuickTime movie — The content of this movie is completely unrestricted, but it should conform to the standards listed above regarding codec, compression, etc. Upon exiting the attract mode, the system can deposit the visitor anywhere within the content (at the beginning is most common).
+We generally advise the 'temporal path' instead.
+Viewing a standard playback may falsely suggest to passerby that the exhibit simply provides conventional video playback.
+Here are the steps to play a QuickTime movie in attract mode.

 - Use a 'temporal path' - You can have the system loop through a fun temporal path through the main content.
 Typically, this looks as if some "invisible visitor" were using the dial.
 With this option, when a visitor grabs the dial, he/she gains control of the video at the exact point where the attract mode left off.
+This choice is, in general, the most engaging — intriguing visitors, enabling you to highlight points of particular interest in your display, and offering an automatic, intuitive understanding of how the exhibit works.
+You can program this behavior yourself or hire TechnoFrolics staff to do so.

 We generally strongly recommend the second option above.
 The 'temporal path' attract mode is specifically intended not to present conventional uniform playback, but rather to mimic a user’s interactive experience of the exhibit and by doing so: